KejPi/AbracaDABra/README.md

     <img width="1152" alt="Ensemble details" src="https://github.com/KejPi/AbracaDABra/assets/6438380/d2d552c2-360c-4f44-b3c7-8baa214ba7f9">
 </p>

-In addition to basic mode, expert mode shows ensemble tree with structure of services and additional details of currenly tuned service.
+In addition to basic mode, expert mode shows ensemble tree with structure of services and additional details of currently tuned service.
 Furthermore it is possible to change the DAB channel manually in this mode.
 This is particularly useful when antenna adjustment is done in order to receive ensemble that is not captured during automatic band scan.
 Expert mode can be enabled in Settings dialog.